Mrtenz/eip-712/README.md

 ### Functions

+Here is a brief description of the functions available in this library.
+For more detailed examples, you can refer to [`src/eip-712.test.ts`](https://github.com/Mrtenz/eip-712/blob/master/src/eip-712.test.ts).

 #### `getMessage(typedData)`

 This function will return the full EIP-191 encoded message to be signed as Buffer, for the typed data specified.